Primary bilingual school in Paris

 During the day, work can be individual, or organized in small groups, which allows each student to progress at his own pace.

-A High-Performing Bilingual School
+A High-Performing Bilingual School in Paris

 P4-ecole-primaire-rc